BugDroid-Duarte/IPCA.AR.Drone.APP/README.md

 **This repository aims at making the Parrot AR Drone 2.0 SDK widely available again.
 It is primarily for Android developers.
-It contains the source files for the SDK, and the Parrot FreeFlight sample app as an Android Studio project.**

-Feel free to share it around!